john-reno/kStats/README.md

 ## Installation

 Run in Fitbit Studio or via CLI.
+The documentation for the Kiezelpay API can be found here: https://kiezelpay.com/api/merchant/documentation

+## Note

+Please ensure you take adequate care with your API key.
+Do not enter your API into anything you do not trust, as your sales data will be viewable by others.

+## Finally...

+Thank you so much for reading, and let me know if you have any questions or issues. 😊